Academic Catalog

 Prerequisites:

-Adequate math placement score or completion of MATH 095 with a C- or better or concurrent enrollment in MATH 097 or successful completion of MATH 130 or MATH 113 with a C- or better
+Adequate math placement score or concurrent enrollment in MATH 097 or completion of the developmental math milestone.

 University Studies Requirements: